 - What level of importance do different customers have to your business?
 (Some customers may be more valuable than others, and therefore hold more power)

-- How essential is the supplier’s product/service to your business?
+- How essential is the supplier’s product or service to your operations and continuity?

 - Are there multiple suppliers that can provide the same product/service?
 (The fewer suppliers there are, the more power they have)